 Not all debt is bad debt.
 Mortgages are pretty great actually (as I’ve described before).
-You get a huge loan with a pretty low interest rate.
+You get a huge loan with a pretty low-interest rate.
 It may not feel low when you’re paying thousands of dollars a month, but really it is.

 Think about it.

 Your mortgage is likely around 3%, so by paying it down, you’re effectively making 3% on your money.
-(And that’s not even inflation adjusted.)

-Would you rather make 3% or 7%?
+Would you rather make 3% or 10%?

-So whats a better idea, huh?
+So whats a better idea than paying off your mortgage?

 One million dollars could buy you a pretty nice boat too.
 I did a little research and found that I could even get a new spiffy Trimaran.
 That’s one hell of a boat that could hold some epic parties.

 I will never end up buying it though.
 Why?
 I know what I’d be losing.